lj-ditrapani/16-bit-computer-scala/README.md

 - swap video ram
 - render 240 x 256 matrix of 24-bit pixels
 - call run later with final buffer

+Seems like approach 2 is less effort; if it is performant enough, then do that.
+Maybe start with approach 2.
+Only if it fails, then try 1?